The 10 Best Bollywood Movies for Beginners

 “One of the most commercially-successful Bollywood films of all time, 3 Idiots smashed all previous box-office records on its 2009 release.
 Why such a hit?
 While being very much within the parameters of Bollywood movies, it broke totally new ground in storytelling, finding that elusive sweet spot between the real and fantastical.
 The characters, while aspirational, still seem like people we might know and be friends with.
 The humour is truly original, as is the filmmaker’s voice.
 A genuine contemporary classic.”

-“Another film that you won’t find on everyone’s list, the reason I love Wake Up Sid is the simplicity with which it explores the modern relationships of urban youth.
+“Another film that you won’t find on everyone’s list of the best Bollywood movies, the reason I love Wake Up Sid is the simplicity with which it explores the modern relationships of urban youth.
 It’s also helped immensely by the fact that the lead actor, Ranbir Kapoor, is the finest performer in India today.
 At the core of the story is a sweet, heartfelt romance between a girl struggling to find her place in a new city and a boy struggling trying to find himself.
 There’s also a gentle underlying romance with the remarkable city which is not only my home, but the hub of the Hindi film industry itself: Mumbai.”

 Your next mission?
-Check out our Ranking of Every James Bond Movie, From Worst to Best!
+Check out every James Bond movie ranked—from worst to best.